appveyor/website/src/docs/build-phase.md

 Custom logger is required to push MSBuild warning and errors in real-time to build console.
 You may use this logger in your own build scripts.

 `<project>` is a Visual Studio project (`*.*proj`) or solution (`*.sln`) file.
-If project or solution file is not specified on project settings AppVeyor searches for the first occurence of `*.sln` or `*.*proj` file in the build clone directory recursively.
+If a project or solution file is not specified on project settings, AppVeyor recursively searches for the first occurence of `*.sln` or `*.*proj` file in the build clone directory.

-## Adding additional paramaters to msbuild with a response file
+## Adding additional parameters to msbuild with a response file

-If you commit a file named msbuild.rsp, The contents of that file will be treated as if they were paramaters passed to the msbuild command line.
-Paramaters can be placed one per line, and the file supports comments.
+If you commit a file named msbuild.rsp, the contents of that file will be treated as if they were parameters passed to the msbuild command line.
+Parameters can be placed once per line, and the file supports comments.

-**Note** that this is a feature of msbuild iteself.
-While this file will not alter the behavior of Visual Studio triggered builds, it will alter the behavior of calls to msbuild outside of AppVeyor.
+**Note** that this is a feature of msbuild itself.
+While this file will not alter the behavior of builds triggered by Visual Studio, it will alter the behavior of calls to msbuild outside of AppVeyor.
 This behavior can be altered by the `/noautoresponse` or `/noautorsp` switches.

 **Also Note** that rsp files are often in `.gitignore` for .NET solutions.
 Be sure that your response file actually gets commited if you add one locally.